 Overtraining, Know The Risks: Angelique Pangos and Ronan Murphy

-Do you think people are at a higher risk of overtraining leading up to Summer?
+Are people at a higher risk of overtraining leading up to Summer?

 Ronan: Yes I think they do, they put themselves under a lot of pressure.
 I think women in particular put themselves under a lot of pressure.
 70% of my clients are females and I find they get more emotionally attached to how they look whereas men are more interested in the functionality of what they can do.
 Facebook and Instagram are big players in comparison, they want to get to that level even though they know it’s not real.